-None of the members of our compensation committee during 2022 is or has served as an officer or employee of ours.
-None of our executive officers currently serves, or in the past year has served, as a member of the Board of Directors or compensation committee of any entity that has one or more executive officers serving on our Board of Directors or compensation committee.
+None of the members of our People & Compensation Committee during 2023 is serving or has served as an officer or employee of ours.
+None of our executive officers currently serves, or in the past year has served, as a member of the Board of Directors or People & Compensation Committee of any entity that has one or more executive officers serving on our Board of Directors or People & Compensation Committee.